jniedrauer/logs-to-elastic/README.md

 for the Lambda function with a artifact `elb.zip`.
 The logs will be downloaded from S3, split into keys, JSON encoded, and POSTed to the configured endpoint.

-Note that encoding and transmission will occur in an indeterminte order and with unlimited concurrency.
+Note that encoding and transmission will occur in an indeterminate order and with unlimited concurrency.

 ### Required environment variables